UCD-BDLab/BioNeuralNet/docs/source/future.rst

 [https://github.com/PayneLab/cptac](https://github.com/PayneLab/cptac)
 to quickly show an example.

 The **CPTAC Data** module is a Python interface developed by the Payne Lab that provides fast access to the National Cancer Institute's Clinical Proteomic Tumor Analysis Consortium (CPTAC) data.
-This package delivers comprehensive multi‐omics and clinical data (e.g. proteomics, genomics, transcriptomics, and clinical attributes) as native Python *pandas* DataFrames.
-The tool allows you to rapidly download, inspect, and export data from various cancer types—including clear cell renal cell carcinoma (CCRCC), breast, colon, ovarian, and more—without manual parsing or reformatting.
+This package delivers comprehensive multi-omics and clinical data (e.g. proteomics, genomics, transcriptomics, and clinical attributes) as native Python *pandas* DataFrames.
+The tool allows you to rapidly download, inspect, and export data from various cancer types-including clear cell renal cell carcinoma (CCRCC), breast, colon, ovarian, and more-without manual parsing or reformatting.

 .. note::